f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 Persistance mirroring
 ---------------------

-Applications can require that once a client is load balanced to a specific pool member, subsequent requests will be send to the same pool member.
+Applications can require that once a client is load balanced to a specific pool member, subsequent requests will be sent to the same pool member.
-It is important that the persistence information is copied to the standby device, to prevent the same client to be send to another pool member after the failover.
+It is important that the persistence information is copied to the standby device, to prevent the same client to be sent to another pool member after the failover.
 Persistence mirroring is used that.

-Persistence information is only send when a new persistence record is created or an old record expired.
+Persistence information is only sent when a new persistence record is created or an old record expired.
 It has less performance impact on BIG-IP than connection mirroring.

 .. toctree::
    :maxdepth: 1